 How beautiful upon the mountains are the feet of him who brings good news, Who proclaims peace, Who brings glad tidings of good things, Who proclaims salvation, Who says to Zion, "Your God reigns!"
 (Isaiah 52:7, NKJV).

 In the ancient Near Eastern countries, a messenger (of either bad news or good news) would endure so many things.
 A messenger could encounter wild animals, robbers, and sometimes hostile enemy troops.

 These risks would not deter a faithful messenger as he traversed valleys, hills, and plains bearing the news.
 The news could be of a victory on a battlefield or peace accords between warring nations and tribes.

-There is an indescribable joy that comes with evangelizing our friends and seeing them changed.
-There is nothing more fulfilling to an evangelist than to witness lives being transformed by God through his or her ministry.
+There is an indescribable joy that comes with evangelizing our friends and seeing them change.
+Witnessing how God is transforming lives through an evangelist’s ministry is the most fulfilling thing in the world.
 Seeing your friends transformed through your witness builds and strengthens your faith.

-Sharing the word of God also helps make truth stick in your mind.
+Sharing the word of God also helps make the truth stick in your mind.

 So, share the hope that is in you; this will strengthen your faith.